Vitamin C Serum Reviews: Ole Henriksen vs. Skinceuticals C E Ferulic

-My face had a more luminous glow immediately after the first application.
 Over the course of the 8-week period, my face felt softer and looked more rejuvenated with each use.
 I was amazed at how quickly the changes occurred.

 My skin tone noticeably improved as well.
 I saw a mild reduction in darker patches and was able to achieve more natural blending.
 I’m extremely happy with the formulation and the fact that it remains active for 72 hours.
 This translates to more time outdoors and less UVA/UVB skin damage!
 (I used it with a strong SPF cream).